 6. Alternative Format Textbooks: Some students with disabilities may request textbooks in a format different from the traditional textbook.
 Students with visual impairments and/or specific learning disabilities such as dyslexia may benefit from audio textbooks.
 These may be available in an audio compact disc format or a downloadable electronic book.
 These students may still be required to purchase the traditional textbook.
 Because it may take several weeks to secure alternative format textbooks, students are strongly encouraged to contact the Disability Support Counselor as soon as they are enrolled.
 In the event that alternative format textbooks are not available the Disability Support Counselor will work with the student and instructor to make arrangements to meet the needs of the student.

-7. Extra Time on Assignments: In some instances it may be a reasonable accommodation for a student to request extra time on assignments.
+7. Extra Time or Extension on Assignments: In some instances it may be a reasonable accommodation for a student to request extra time on assignments.
 The request may be due to anything from a specific learning disability to anxiety disorder to a medical condition.
 Accommodation Plans should be specific regarding extra time on assignments by including the maximum appropriate length of time for the extension, a deadline for when the request for an extension should be made, and if a valid excuse (i.e. doctors note) should be provided for approval of the extension.

 9. Alternative Format Exams: Alternative format exams may be appropriate for some students with disabilities as long as it does not jeopardize the integrity of the exam.
 This accommodation is very individualized for the specific student and is typically only utilized with a recommendation from a professional or past history of success.
 If this accommodation is appropriate for a student, the student is strongly encouraged to discuss their specific needs with the instructor prior to the first exam so that adequate arrangements can be made.